saivishnu725/attendance-web/README.md

 - [ ] Ability to delete attendance entries
 - [ ] Profile page
 - [ ] Friends list
-- [ ] Change color of the progress bar based on percentage of attendance
+- [ ] Change the color of the progress bar based on the percentage of attendance

 ## Pre-requisites